Skip to content

 What this isn't

 A confession worth making: this isn't photogrammetry.
 The AI doesn't measure your room — it estimates.
-If exact dimensions matter (you're actually quoting a remodel), you should upload a floor plan or a DXF, not a phone photo.
-The DXF pipeline is millimeter-precise; the photo pipeline is design-precise.
+If exact dimensions matter (you're actually quoting a remodel), upload a floor plan or a CAD file, not a phone photo.
+The CAD pipeline is millimeter-precise; the photo pipeline is design-precise.

-It also isn't buildable.
+It also isn't buildable on its own.
 A rendering shows you what a space could feel like.
 A contractor needs a plan.
-Use the rendering to sell the vision; use the floor-plan analyzer to actually cost it.
+Use the rendering to sell the vision — and use the PDF report and the floor-plan analyzer when it's time to cost it.

 What's next

-We're working on a couple of obvious extensions: iterate-on-render (change the couch, keep everything else), before/after sliders for the gallery, and a "save to dashboard" that actually uses the database we built instead of browser session storage.
+We're working on the obvious extensions: iterate-on-render (change the couch, keep everything else), before/after sliders for the gallery, and richer dashboards for the rooms you've already conjured.
 If any of those sound like a must-have, let us know — we prioritize based on what readers ask for.

-In the meantime, if you haven't tried it yet, upload a room photo and see what happens in 90 seconds.
-The first three redesigns are free, no credit card.
+In the meantime, if you haven't tried it yet, upload a room photo and see what happens in ninety seconds.
+The first three redesigns are free, no credit card, no catch.

 Ready to conjure your own?